Jesus lived the life we should have lived – and he died the death we should have died. Because of this, we are free.

-Your Christians are so unlike your Christ.
+Your Christians are so unlike your Christ

 And we must carefully and lovingly examine the common barriers that stand between the real Jesus and people’s false impressions of him.

 Writer Philip Yancey often asks people he meets what they think about Christians.
 Sadly, the answer he hears most often from people is that Christians are judgmental, intolerant, and holier-than-thou.

 When the September 11 terrorist attacks took place on the World Trade Center, one very well-known (and deeply misguided) Christian leader said on national television: “If you are a homosexual, a member of the ACLU, in favor of abortion, or part of the People of the American Way, then I point my finger in your face and say you did this.
 You made this happen.”

 A Christian friend of mine who is an actor once invited a gay friend over to have dinner with him and his wife.
 Their guest soon realized (from the Bible on the coffee table) that they were Christians.
 He then said to my friend, “You are a Christian, and you actually like me?”

 This kind of story causes my heart to sink.
 Does it yours?

 Are we serious about being Christ’s ambassadors in the world?
 Then we must humbly wrestle with, and fight with love to reverse, the idea that Christians are against people who don’t believe as we do.

 Whether this impression is true or merely perceived, it is still our starting point in the minds of many non-Christian people.

 If we are not guilty ourselves, then we are at least guilty by association with believers who have misrepresented the biblical Jesus with harsh, abrasive, condemning or withdrawn attitudes.